KushalvDesai/KushalvDesai/README.md

 - 👋 Hi, I’m @KushalvDesai
 - 👀 I’m interested in ... general programming, working of AI and data collection and processsing by AI
 - 🌱 I’m currently learning ...
-C programming language and python,
+C/c++ and python,
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...